-WHEREAS, Dr. Jasper, by his dedication and commitment to excellence in the performance of his duties, has brought great honor to Sam Houston State University, the Texas State University System, and the great State of Texas;
+WHEREAS, Dr. Harveson, through his service and commitment, has brought great honor to Sul Ross State University, The Texas State University System, and the great State of Texas;

-NOW, THEREFORE BE IT RESOLVED on this eighth day of February 2019, that William A. Jasper, Ph.D., be designated a Regents' Teacher and forever hold said title, including all honors, rights, and privileges appurtenant thereto.
+NOW, THEREFORE BE IT RESOLVED on this 16th day of November 2018, that Louis Harveson, Ph.D., be designated a Regents' Professor and forever hold said title, including all honors, rights, and privileges appurtenant thereto.

-2019-50 TSUS: Conferring of Regents' Teacher Award (Grace Megnet)
+2019-16 TSUS: Conferring of Regents' Professor Award (Lawrence Estaville)

-Upon motion of Regent Garza, seconded by Regent Tinsley, with all Regents voting aye, upon the recommendation of the Board of Directors of the Texas State University System Foundation and nomination by the university president, it was ordered that:
+Upon motion of Regent Edwards, seconded by Regent Garza, with all Regents voting aye, upon the recommendation of the Board of Directors of the Texas State University System Foundation and nomination by the university president, it was ordered that:

-- 1. The Regents' Teacher be conferred, in perpetuity, upon Grace R. Megnet. - 2.
-The Regents' Professor medallion be presented to her; that she have the right to wear such medallion at appropriate events; and that she be recognized as having received this award; and,

-3. The attached resolution be adopted; presented to her; and forever recorded and preserved in the minutes of this Board of Regents.
+- 1. The Regents' Professor Award be conferred, in perpetuity, upon Lawrence Estaville, Ph.D. - 2.
+The Regents' Professor medallion be presented to him; that he have the right to wear such medallion at appropriate events; and that he be recognized as having received this award; and, - 3.
+The attached resolution be adopted; presented to him; and forever recorded and preserved in the minutes of this Board of Regents.